Emergency Caller Location Information

 The ECLI Service is designed with controls to protect the privacy of mobile callers.

-Emergency Caller Location Information will only be collected and used for:
+Emergency Caller Location Information will only be collected and used to:

-- the primary purpose of helping emergency service providers identify the location of callers to 111 emergency call takers so they can respond to the caller’s request for help
+- help emergency service providers identify the location of callers to 111 to assist with their response

 Location data is only held to facilitate these 2 purposes, after which it is automatically deleted.